On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: The Strategy

 In the latter lemma and throughout the paper we write as an abuse of notation $\omega_g$ for $\omega_f$ when $f$ is the Shimura lift of $g$.

-Proofs of these results are reasonably standard using the state-of-the-art methods, but on the other hand they are also rather involved.
-It is worth to mention that in the proof of Lemma \ref{fourth-moment-with-average} a nice structural feature that the off-diagonal contribution arising from an application of Petersson's formula cancels part of the diagonal contribution from the application of the same formula.
-This gives a new instance of a similar phenomenon present in some prior works \cite{Blomer2004, Blomer2008, Khan2010}.
+Proofs of these results are reasonably standard.
+The first asymptotic formula is based on the half-integral weight variant of the Petersson formula for forms in the Kohnen plus subspace whereas the latter is a consequence of a large sieve inequality of Deshouillers and Iwaniec \cite{DI1982}.
+We remark that in the proof of Lemma \ref{second-moment-with-average} the summation over $k$ plays no essential role and neither does the summation over the fundamental discriminants in the proof of Lemma \ref{fourth-moment-with-average}.
+Actually with more work one could also evaluate the fourth moment in Lemma \ref{fourth-moment-with-average} asymptotically with main term $c\cdot XK\log(XK)$, where the constant $c$ depends only on the weight function $h$.
+It is worth mentioning here that in such computation a nice structural feature that the off-diagonal contribution arising from an application of Petersson's formula cancels part of the diagonal contribution from the application of the same formula is present.
+This gives a new instance of a similar phenomenon appearing in some prior works \cite{Blomer2004, Blomer2008, Khan2010}.

 A few remarks are in order concerning the various averages in the preceding two lemmas and in particular to explain why they are required.
-Ideally we would like to evaluate the moments
+Ideally we would like to evaluate\footnote{When $j=4$ an upper bound of the right order of magnitude suffices for our purposes, but here we focus on the asymptotic evaluation as this would be needed for the incorporation of a mollifier to get a result that holds for a positive proportion of forms.} the moments

 for $j\in\{2,4\}$ uniformly in terms of the weight $k+\frac12$ of $g$.
 By Waldspurger's formula these reduce to asymptotic evaluation of averaged first and second moments of $L(1/2,f\otimes \chi_{d})$ with uniformity in $k$.
 More precisely, we are required to understand the asymptotic behaviour of the sums